zixin96/GEngine/README.md

 - Persistance: controls decrease in amplitude of octaves (range from 0 to 1) e.g 0.5.
     - Affects how much these small features influence the overall shape of the map.
 0: small features doesn't affect the terrain.
 1: small features has large impact on the terrain

-## Terrain
+## Features

-Terrain is created using fractal Perlin Noise with 5 octaves.
-Normals are created using gradient method.
-Phong lighting model is used.
+- Shading is based on Phong light model
+- Perlin noise is based on *Improving Noise*.
+Ken Perlin (2002)
+- Terrain mesh is created by a fractal pattern which is constructed as a weighted sum of 5 noise layers.

 ## References